Identification

 Control

-The most economical control method is removal and replacement of infested wood pieces.
-Where damage is limited, this is the simplest and most practical solution.
+The most economical control method is removal and replacement of all known-to-be infested wood pieces.
+Where damage is limited to a few pieces of wood, this is the simplest and most practical solution.
 Removing infested wood and replacing it with uninfested (preferably treated) wood will eliminate the problem in most cases.
 It can be difficult, however, to know whether all infested wood has been removed.
+For this reason it may be best to wait a period of time (say, 1-2 months) after an infestation is first noticed to allow time for all beetles in the wood to emerge and reveal the extent of the infestation.

-Perhaps the surest method for controlling powderpost beetles is fumigation.
-Fumigation is a costly and inconvenient procedure that involves placing a gas-tight tent over the entire home and injecting a gas that is capable of penetrating wood and killing beetles.
-Two or more days are then required to air the home adequately before it can be re-occupied.
+Fumigation may be an option for treating individual pieces of furniture or, in extreme cases, entire homes.
+Fumigation of the whole home is a costly and inconvenient procedure that involves placing a gas-tight tent over the entire structure and injecting a gas that is capable of penetrating wood and killing beetles.
+Two or more days are generally required to air the home adequately before it can be re-occupied.
 Treatment costs can easily reach ten thousand dollars or more for a moderately sized home.
 For a property owner who requires a guarantee of complete elimination, or where infestations are widespread and untreatable by other methods, this is sometimes the only viable option.

 For more information